-- Begin brushing your child's teeth, without toothpaste, when his or her first tooth comes in.
+- Begin brushing your child's teeth, without toothpaste, when their first tooth comes in.
 If you choose to use toothpaste, use a fluoride-free one.

 - Clean and massage gums in areas without teeth.

 - Floss once all the baby teeth have come in.

 - Make sure your child is getting enough fluoride, which helps lessen cavities.
 If your local water supply does not contain fluoride, ask your dentist or doctor if you need to use a supplement.

 - Schedule regular dental visits by your child's first birthday.
 Dentists also offer special sealant coatings, which can help prevent tooth decay in children.